 Ernesto Cortes, Jr.

-Ernesto Cortes, Jr. receives the Heinz Award in Public Policy for his dedication to making government more responsive by increasing citizen participation in the political process at the community level.
+Ernesto Cortes, Jr. received the 4th Heinz Award in Public Policy for his dedication to making government more responsive by increasing citizen participation in the political process at the community level.

 Mr. Cortes, who serves as Southwest Regional Director of the Chicago-based Industrial Areas Foundation, has worked to organize communities in the poor neighborhoods of Texas and throughout the Southwest.
 He emphasizes the development of local leadership, training cadres of organizers who become a permanent resource capable of mobilizing their communities at the grassroots.